imagineeeinc/dino-db/client/README.md

 import * as dinoClient from 'https://unpkg.com/dino-db-client@latest/src/main.es.min.js'
 ```

+First check out how to start a database using the cross platform database module [dino-db](https://www.npmjs.com/package/dino-db)

+Then check out on how to expose your database with the [server extension](https://www.npmjs.com/package/dino-db-server) so you can connect using this client.

 # Usage
 ```js
 //initialise client on local server with default port (accsesKey is optional and is only required if your server is configered that way)